plista/updep/README.md

 Authors
 -------
-ChimneyBro is developed in [plista GmbH](https://www.plista.com/).
+UpDep is developed in [plista GmbH](https://www.plista.com/).

 License
 -------
-ChimneyBro is licensed under the Apache 2.0 License - see the LICENSE file for details.
+UpDep is licensed under the Apache 2.0 License - see the LICENSE file for details.

 Acknowledgments
 ---------------